 ethical culture, reflected in Aligned with our Ethics and Integrity Framework, we work to prevent unethical conduct that could negatively impact the organization, its stakeholders, and the environment.
 We encourage our people to use the Code of Conduct as a tool to make better, values-based decisions in full compliance with laws and regulations.
-To personnel in the field through measure the strength of our ethics culture, we use Ethisphere's Ethics Quotient.
+To ethics culture, we use Ethisphere's Ethics Quotient.

+Well-being -

-Well-being -"Live in Balance"
+"Live in Balance"